krishangoyal12/apiwiz/README.md

-Absolutely!
-Below is the complete, clean, and Markdown-safe `README.md` content that you can **copy-paste directly** into your project.
-It’s fully compatible with [npmjs.com](https://www.npmjs.com/) — no weird characters, broken formatting, or encoding issues.

----

 # 📦 apiwiz

 > A lightweight and flexible Node.js helper to simplify all types of HTTP API calls — no more boilerplate or manual `try-catch`!